Okunoshima National Park

 There is also a number of campsites at Okunoshima between the hotel and the ferry docks.

-The easiest way to reach Okunoshima is by ferry from Tadanoumi in Takehara City.
-Tadanoumi is a few stops east of Takehara Station on the JR Kure Line.
+The easiest way to reach Okunoshima is by ferry from JR Tadanoumi Station in Takehara City.
+Tadanoumi Station is a few stops east of Takehara Station on the JR Kure Line.
 The ferry terminal is a 7 minute walk from the station.
-Annoyingly, the ferry and train schedules match up very poorly.
-It takes the ferry about 20 minutes to reach the island and costs only 210 yen.
+It takes the ferry about 20 minutes to reach the island.